-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 These concepts are not legally distinguished.

-‘Cybersecurity' is defined in the Basic Act on Cybersecurity as referring to measures to manage data safely, such as the prevention of security breaches or loss of or damage to data; and to guarantee the safety and reliability of information and telecommunications systems and networks.
-This definition is so extensive that it overlaps extensively with ‘data protection' under the Act on the Protection of Personal Information, described below, and ‘trade secret protection' under the Unfair Competition Prevention Act.
-Moreover, the definition includes not only countermeasures against cyberattacks, but also countermeasures against system failures.
+'Cybersecurity' is defined by the Basic Act on Cybersecurity (the 'BAC') essentially as the taking and maintaining of measures to manage data safely, such as preventing security breaches or the loss or damage of data, and guaranteeing the safety and reliability of information and telecommunications systems and networks.
+This definition is so extensive that it overlaps considerably with 'data protection' under the Act on the Protection of Personal Information (the 'APPI') described below and 'trade secret protection' under the Unfair Competition Prevention Act (the 'UCPA').
+Moreover, that definition includes countermeasures against not only cyber attacks but also system failures.

-‘Data protection' is not legally defined, but the term is often used in conjunction with personal information protection under the Act on the Protection of Personal Information and the right to privacy that is recognised and protected by case law as a constitutional right.
-The right to privacy is the right for a person's private information not to be disclosed to third parties or made public without good reason.
+While the term 'Data protection' is not legally defined, it is often used in conjunction with personal information protection under the APPI and the right to privacy that is recognized and protected by case law as a constitutional right.
+The right to privacy is the right of a person to not have their private information disclosed to a third party or made public without good reason.

-‘Cybercrime' is not legally defined.
-However, according to the White Paper on the Police issued by the National Police Agency, the police generally interpret this term as referring to a crime that is committed through the use of information technology such as advanced information communication networks (eg, the Internet), or that targets computers or electromagnetic records.
+'Cybercrime' is not legally defined, but according to The White Paper on the Police (Keisatsu Hakusho) issued by the National Police Agency, the police generally interpret that term as referring to the crime of violating the Act on the Prohibition on Unauthorized Computer Access (the 'UCAL'), or a crime involving computer and electromagnetic records and other crimes that use advanced information and telecommunications networks.

 1.2 What are the key statutory and regulatory provisions that address cyber in your jurisdiction?

-Cybersecurity: The Basic Act on Cybersecurity imposes no specific obligations on private companies.
-Rather, statutory and regulatory provisions that address cybersecurity as defined in the Basic Act on Cybersecurity are scattered among various laws.
-While it is difficult to list all of those laws, one key statute is the Unfair Competition Prevention Act, which protects trade secrets and other valuable data defined as ‘data for limited provision' (Article 2).
+Cybersecurity.
+The BAC does not impose any specific obligations on private companies.
+Rather, statutory and regulatory provisions that address Cybersecurity as defined in the BAC are scattered across various laws.
+While it is difficult to comprehensively list all relevant laws, one of the key laws is the UCPA, which protects trade secrets and other valuable data defined as 'Data for Limited Provision' (Gentei Teikyo Data) (Article 2).

-Data protection: A business operator that processes personal information must take necessary and appropriate actions to ensure the security control of that data, including preventing the leakage, loss of or damage to personal data (Article 20 of the Act on the Protection of Personal Information).
+Data protection.
+A personal information handling business operator must take necessary and appropriate actions for the security control of personal data that it is handling, including preventing the leakage, loss or damage of personal data (APPI, Article 23).

-Cybercrime: Various cybercrimes are included in several laws.
-Articles 168-2 and 168-3 of the Penal Code impose criminal sanctions on anyone who creates, provides, uses or stores ‘improper command records', which refers to electronic records that send improper commands, such as computer viruses or malware, to computers.
-The Act on the Prohibition on Unauthorised Computer Access imposes criminal sanctions on anyone who accesses a computer without authorisation.
-The Unfair Competition Prevention Act imposes criminal sanctions on anyone who illegally acquires, uses or discloses trade secrets.
-The Act on the Protection of Personal Information imposes criminal sanctions on anyone who illegally uses or discloses any personal information database.
+Cybercrime.
+Various cybercrimes are regulated under several laws.
+Articles 168-2 and 168-3 of the Penal Code impose criminal sanctions on any person who creates, provides, uses or stores 'Improper Command Records', which refers to electronic records that give improper commands, such as a computer virus or a malware, to a computer (fusei shirei denji-teki kiroku).
+The UCAL imposes criminal sanctions on any person who accesses a computer without authorization.
+The UCPA imposes criminal sanctions on persons who illegally acquire, use, or disclose trade secrets.
+The APPI imposes criminal sanctions on any person who illegally uses or discloses any personal information database.

 1.3 Do special cyber statutes or regulations apply to: (a) Certain sectors, businesses or industries (eg, critical infrastructure, national security, financial services, healthcare)? (b) Certain types of information (personal data, health information, financial information, classified information)?